 Telling Children a Veteran Has Cancer

-Beyond the love children have for relatives, they may hold veterans in especially high reverence and view them as stronger or braver due to their military service.
+Beyond children's love for relatives, they may hold veterans in especially high reverence and view them as stronger or braver than others because of their military service.
 Thus, knowing a loved one has mesothelioma or another type of cancer can be very stressful and traumatic for children.

-Many cancer patient support organizations agree it’s important to tell kids the truth, no matter how hard it may be.
+Many cancer support organizations recommend telling kids the truth about this diagnosis, regardless of how difficult it may be.
 Doing so will allow children to process their emotions in a healthy way rather than keeping them bottled up.

 “It’s hard to keep cancer a secret.
 Your kids probably already know something’s wrong, so it’s best that they hear it from you.”